 interCultural Online Network (iCON)

-iCON offers in-person and technology-supported multicultural community education on health literacy and chronic disease management.
+University of British Columbia's iCON offers in-person and technology-supported multicultural community education on health literacy and chronic disease management.
 Culturally appropriate materials are presented by health care providers in the patients’ first language, mostly for Chinese and South Asian people.

 Canadian Society for Exercise Physiology

-Sources Community Resources Society
+Sources Community Resource Centres

 A community-based non-profit society offering a variety of social wellness programs and services through 20 locations, including Community Resource Centres, that are continually expanding to meet individual and community needs.